HubbleCommand/VR-Pit-Unreal/README.md

 # VR Pit Unreal
 Project code for the Unreal Engine version of the VR Pit.
 Made in 4.22.

+## Use of timers
+In the Unity version of the project, Coroutines were used to handle the timing and sequence of the trials.

+For the Unreal version, I used Timers (in PitWorkHorse_AC.cpp) to achieve the same effect.
+However, there is another system in Unreal that is much closer to Unity's Coroutines: AsyncTasks.
+AsyncTasks weren't used as there was nothing to do during the routines except wait, then execute some functions, which is exactly what Unreal's Timers were used to achieve.
+However, if there is a need, eventually, to execute other functions while the Timers are running, it would probably be better to look at using AsyncTasks.

 ## Packaged project
 A packaged, executable version of the project can be found at: